juandarango98/jftorresp.github.io/README.md

 HTML, CSS, Bootstrap 4, Javascript, Node.js.
 ## Running

-The page is mostly a static HTML page, with some javascript.
-To run it, just launch your favorite web server, e.g.:
+The page is a static HTML page, with some javascript code in it.
+To run it, just launch your a web server, e.g.:

  ```
  cd jftorresp.github.io
  http-server`
  ```

- Or you can launch it using reload, e.g.:
+ You can launch it using reload, e.g.:

  ```
  cd jftorresp.github.io
  reload -b
  ```
+ Or if you just want to access de webpage in the browser, just type the url: https://jftorresp.github.io/

  Made by [Juan Felipe Torres](jftorresp.github.io), licensed under MIT

 ## Overview